Skip to main content

 Shannon's childhood was enriched by a diverse array of animal companions, fostering her deep and enduring love for animals from a very young age.

 A graduate of Algonquin College, Shannon holds a diploma in Event Management and an Advanced Diploma in Business Administration with a major in Marketing.
 Her professional journey with Humane Canada began as an Events Intern in 2019, eventually leading to her current role as the Coordinator of Events.
-In this capacity, Shannon orchestrates impactful 40 to 400+ person events in the animal welfare sector, infusing her work with creativity, passion, outside-the-box thinking, and a tech-savvy approach.
+In this capacity, Shannon orchestrates impactful events for 40 to 400+ people in the animal welfare sector, infusing her work with creativity, passion, outside-the-box thinking, and a tech-savvy approach.

 When she is not hard at work, Shannon can be found by the lake with a good book, exploring the world, or camping.
 She is a proud pet guardian to two lively dogs, Jasper and Denver, and a cat named Pawz.